Facebook Charged With Racially Discriminatory Housing Advertising

 With the advent of social media came a new way for sellers and landlords to exclude minorities, and it works like this: Facebook collects your user data — your age, race, familial status, hometown, and so on — and shares that with advertisers.
 The social media platform then allows advertisers to target their ads based on that demographic data.

-The problem is that advertisers offering rentals or homes for sale have used that tool to exclude minorities, based on their race, age, sex, religion, familial status, etc. In some cases that tool that Facebook offers allowed advertisers to draw a literal red line around areas where they didn’t want viewers to see the ads; HUD alleges that those “redlined” areas were minority neighborhoods.
+The problem is that advertisers offering rentals or homes for sale have used that tool to exclude minorities, based on their race, age, sex, religion, familial status, etc. In some cases, the tool that Facebook offers allowed advertisers to draw a literal red line around areas where they didn’t want viewers to see the ads; HUD alleges that those “redlined” areas were minority neighborhoods.

 All of that is illegal, according to HUD.